-What we say: Ai Weiwei’s name is one you’ve heard even if you don’t consider yourself a fan of the arts.
-But many are unclear what has made him such a worldwide icon.
-Alison Klayman’s film benefits from rolling just as the artist begins criticizing the Chinese government, and is present when he was forced to endure a brutal assault in Sichuan, 81 days of detention, and subsequent year’s-long house arrest.
+What we say: Ai Weiwei's name is one you've heard even if you don't consider yourself a fan of the arts and the film is similarly an excellent entry point into art documentaries for those not already immersed in the genre.
+Despite his fame, many are still unclear what has made him such a worldwide icon.
+Alison Klayman's film benefits from rolling just as the artist begins criticizing the Chinese government, and is present when he was forced to endure a brutal assault in Sichuan, 81 days of detention, and subsequent year's-long house arrest.

 Beltracchi: The Art of Forgery

 What the critics say: "What sets Beltracchi: The Art of Forgery apart is how breezily compassionate it is toward a master deceiver and how damning its tone is toward a greedy art world that allowed him to flourish." - Robert Abele/The Los Angeles Times

 What we say: Forgery is one of those crimes that are often labeled as "sexy" because it seems like something a villain would do out of a James Bond film.
 But what is forgery like in a real-world context?

 Wolfgang Beltracchi claimed he could copy any of the great masters from history.
 For some, this may have been a good party trick.
 But he turned it into action — resulting in a six-year prison sentence — for creating new masterworks rather than forgeries of existing works.

 What the critics say: "It is fascinating to see this sort of focus applied to the creation of what we might otherwise take for granted, and appreciate not just the art, but the artist behind this work." - Liz Shannon Miller/IndieWire